What Is the Best Concrete Crack Repair?

 3. Stitching the Crack

 Just like the name implies, the crack can be stitched as a form of repair.
 The procedure involves drilling an entry and exit hole across the cracked surface and running a number of U-shaped metallic staples through the holes, anchoring them firmly in the hole using either an epoxy-based system or grout.
 This repair method is efficient and long-lasting.

 The stitching process can be done on both, new and old concrete, and it is a cost-effective and efficient way to repair and reinforce concrete structures.
 It is also a non-disruptive method, which means that the stitching can be done without causing much disturbance to the surrounding area.

 4. Drilling and Plugging

 This method is recommended for its cost and time efficiency.
 However, it is only suitable for repairing vertical cracks running in straight lines.
-During this procedure, a series of vertical holes are drilled in the crack, and grout is passed down the holes, forming a key.
+During this procedure, a series of vertical holes around 5/8 inch in diameter are drilled in the crack, and grout is passed down the holes, forming a key.
 The key prevents leakages and loss of soil from the wall.

 It is a cost-effective solution that can be done without causing much disturbance to the surrounding area, and it is also a durable solution as the material used will bond and harden to create a strong and long-lasting repair.